Particular/AwsLoanBrokerShowcase/README.md

 The sample is composed by:

 - A client application, sending loan requests.
-- A loan broker service, receiving loan requests and orchestrating communication with downstream banks.
+- A loan broker service that receives loan requests and orchestrates communication with downstream banks.
-- Three bank adapters, acting like Anti Corruption layers (ACL) towards three different banks offering loans.
+- Three bank adapters, acting like Anti Corruption layers (ACL), are directed towards three banks offering loans.

+The sample also ships the following monitoring services:

+- Grafana instance with two different metrics dashboards
+- A Prometheus instance to query raw metrics data
+- A Jaeger instance to visualize OpenTelemetry traces

 ## Requirements

 - .NET 8 or greater
 - Docker
+- Docker Compose

 ## How to run the sample from the development IDE

-The sample uses [LocalStack](https://www.localstack.cloud/) in a Docker container to mock AWS services.
+To mock AWS services, the sample uses [LocalStack](https://www.localstack.cloud/) in a Docker container.
 Using a command prompt, run LocalStack first by issuing the following command in the `src` directory:

 ```shell
 docker-compose up localstack
 ```

-The above command will execute the sample `docker-compose.yml` file starting only the LocalStack container.
+The above command will execute the sample `docker-compose.yml` file, starting only with the LocalStack container.

-Once the LocalStack container is up and running, from the development environment start the following projects:
+Once the LocalStack container is up and running, from the development environment, start the following projects:

 - Client
 - LoanBroker